- Quality of Life & Wellness»

 The second crisis was related to my chosen vocation.
 I went to College and earned a B.A. in Biblical Education.
 After fifteen years of ministry and education for ministry, I came to a point of crisis.
 For a variety of reasons, it became clear that it was time to leave the ministry.
 That was a personal, emotional and vocational crisis that took me years to get over.

 The third crisis had to do with my wife.
-In September, 1998 she was diagnosed with breast cancer.
-For nearly ten years, she fought with all her strength.
+In September, 1998 Sandy was diagnosed with breast cancer.
+For nearly ten years, she battled this disease with every prayer, every drug, every ounce of physical, emotional and spiritual strength available.
 She was an absolutely marvelous person, unforgettable when you met her.
 She was the most important influence on our sons’ lives, and to this day they are reaping the rewards of her efforts on their behalf.
 We lost Sandy on April 1, 2008.
 We had a decade to prepare, but we just were not ready for life without Sandy.
-I did the quite unoriginal thing by returning to drinking for a year.
-That set me behind in my recovery from losing Sandy.
-I’m still working on what life is supposed to look like without her even as I am stepping out into my future.
-But I’m making progress.
-I have been seeing a woman named Michelle, and things are going very well in that regard.
-We are step by step making plans for the future, and it is exciting to see it unfold.

 What have been the greatest accomplishments in your life so far?

-The first is my sons.
+It is difficult for me to claim any great accomplishments, but I will mention my sons here.
 Along with my wife, we gave our sons a great start in life.
 They had happy, fun, intellectually stimulating childhoods with parents who loved each other and them.
 It was a good time in our lives.
-That is one of the two best things I have ever done.
+Raising these to boys and sending them out to have their own influence on the world is one of the two best things I have ever done.

 The second was during my wife’s ten years of cancer treatment.
 I resolved to be there for her, to go to her doctor appointments and treatments with her and to support her every step of the way.
 I faltered somewhere in the middle, but on either side of that, I did well.
 I feel good about those years.